halogenalkanes header image.

 SN1 or SN2

-Primary halogenalkanes and SN2
+Primary halogenalkanes and SN2 reactions

-The image below shows the hydroxide ion (OH-) using one of its lone pairs of electrons to attack the δ+ carbon atom in bromomethane to form the alcohol methanol and a bromide ion (Br-).
+The image below shows the hydroxide ion (OH-) using one of its lone pairs of electrons to attack the δ+ carbon atom in bromomethane molecule to form the alcohol methanol and a bromide ion (Br-).
 Now at any given temperature and concentration of the hydroxide ion and the bromomethane the reaction occurs at a certain rate.
 If we were to say double the concentration of the hydroxide ion then the rate of reaction would also double.
 Similarly if we double the concentration of the bromomethane then the rate of reaction also doubles.
 This tells us that the rate of reaction depends on the concentration of both starting reagents; that is it is a second order reaction.
 The rate of the reaction will change if we alter the concentration of either the hydroxide ion or the bromomethane.

 Outline of the mechanism for hydroxide ions attacking bromide ion in bromoethane.
 Outline of the mechanism for a nucleophilic substitution reaction.